 For drag racers and street racers, this is great, as it allows them to get out of the hole quicker.
 For road racers, torque is a little bit less important since they are often high up in the RPMs where the engine makes its peak horsepower.

 How Does It Increase Torque?

 Well, remember when I was explaining how torque is measured?
-Its like taking a lug nut off.
-Well, since increasing the stroke is done through increasing the crankshaft throw, its basically like adding a breaker bar to your lug nut wrench.
+It’s like taking a lug nut off.
+Since increasing the stroke is done through increasing the crankshaft throw, adding a breaker bar to your lug nut wrench would achieve the same effect.
 The combustion inside the cylinder has more leverage on the crankshaft, thus creating more rotational force, and creating more torque.